hgcl/digital-garden/docs/3-literature/p-a-r-a-method.md

 # P.A.R.A.
 Method

 The P.A.R.A.
-Method is a widely used organizational method created by Tiago Forte.
+Method is a widely used organizational method created by [[tiago-forte]].
 It stands for Projects—Areas of Responsibility—Resources—Archive.

 ## Projects